toradziro/libft/README.md

 # libft
-My very first own library
+My very first own library.
+To see the task you can open "subject" file.